ABOUT SPAIN - DESTINATION MANAGEMENT COMPANY SPAIN

 220 volts (50 cycles) is commonly used in Spain.
 Two round prong plugs are used in all outlets.
 Standard American plugs will not fit into Spanish outlets.
 Adapters may be purchased at any hardware store.

 A 10 or 21 percent V.A.T.
 (Value Added Tax) tax is added to all rates.
-This tax on services is not refundable UNLESS YOU ARE ORGANISING A CONFERENCE, SEMINAR, PRODUCT LAUNCH OR MEETING with Directo Spain, your DMC in Spain, can offer you the possibility of being invoiced without VAT.
+This tax on services is not refundable UNLESS YOU ARE ORGANISING A CONFERENCE, SEMINAR, PRODUCT LAUNCH OR MEETING, then from 2015, we as DMC can offer you the possibility of being invoiced without VAT.

 Travelers not coming from the EU can be paid back the V.A.T. tax of those goods they have got during their staying in the EU if they show all the documents in the customs in three months time.
 The seller usually prepares all the documents, although it is a voluntary system and not all of them do it.